oddluck/limnoria-plugins/ASCII/README.md

 config channel plugins.ascii.delay 0.5 (set a delay of 0.5 seconds between lines, default 1.0)
 ```

-Convert text to ASCII art or image URLs to ASCII/ANSI art.
 Support for the Paste.ee API to save art conversions for later use.
 Get an API key from https://paste.ee/account/api (FREE.
 Not required to use plugin, disabled by default).
 ```
 config plugins.ascii.pasteAPI <PASTE.EE_API_KEY_HERE> (set paste.ee API key)